Machine Learning Engineering: AI-Driven Problem Solving

 5. Data Privacy and Ethical AI

-As concerns about data privacy grow, there is an increasing focus on developing ethical AI frameworks.
-Organizations are expected to prioritize transparency, accountability, and compliance with regulations to mitigate biases and protect consumer data.
+As concerns about data privacy and AI models grow, there is an increasing focus on developing ethical AI frameworks.
+AI organizations should prioritize transparency, accountability, and compliance with regulations, such as the EU’s AI Act, to mitigate biases and protect consumer data.

 Edge computing is becoming integral to machine learning applications by processing data closer to its source.
 This reduces latency and bandwidth usage, making real-time data processing more efficient, especially in IoT and mobile applications.